-All students must take the AP European History examination in May.
+\\All students must take the AP European History examination in May.

+One-Year Credit:1
-SPORTS HISTORY (2261)

-Analyze the historical role that Sports have had in society.
-We will focus on the emergence of modern sports and the role they play in the Americas, paying attention to the connection sports have with imperialism, race and gender.
-We will analyze baseball, soccer, basketball, football, hockey, the Olympics, and others in order to understand how their evolution over time is connected with relevant historical processes.
-Students will learn to think historically, which means that you will be able to see how different sports developed over time, and what are the factors that contribute to the way in which the sport was played, and to its meaning.
-Could have members of Suffolk Sports Hall of Fame come in to talk about experiences.
+SPORTS HISTORY (2261) NCAA One Term Credit: $\frac{1}{2}$ Analyze the historical role that Sports have had in society.
+We will focus on the sports and the role they play in the Americas, paying attention to the connecting imperialism, race and gender.
+We will analyze baseball, soccer, basketball, footbat and others in order to understand how their evolution over time is connected processes.
+Students will learn to think historically, which means that you will be a sports developed over time, and what are the factors that contribute to the way played, and to its meaning.
+Could have members of Suffolk Sports Hall of Famerican experiences. ection sports ll, hockey, the with relevan able to see ho in which the of modern have with Olympics, t historical w different sport was Local History (2262) One Term Credit: $\frac{1}{2}$ This course is designed to provide students with a deeper understanding and app geography, culture, and politics of Long Island and the community of Port Jeffer their cumulative knowledge of major events in US History from colonial America how Long Island and their local communities helped to directly or indirectly affec American story.
+Special emphasis will also be given to original historical research using primary and secondary source documents.
+Basic Long Island Geography (Physical &amp; Political) Points of Interest.
+Long Island &amp; Local History through the 20th Century (Present - 1900).
+Long Island &amp; Local History through the 19th Century (1800 - 1900). son.
+Students to the present t the develop will apply -day to see ment of the

-LOCAL HISTORY (2262)

-This course is designed to provide students with a deeper understanding and application for the history, geography, culture, and politics of Long Island and the community of Port Jefferson.
-Students will apply their cumulative knowledge of major events in US History from colonial America to the present-day to see how Long Island and their local communities helped to directly or indirectly affect the development of the American story.
-Special emphasis will also be given to original historical research and project development using primary and secondary source documents.

-- Basic Long Island Geography (Physical & Political) Points of Interest. - Long Island Government (County & Local Level). - Long Island & Local History through the 20th Century (Present 1900). - Long Island & Local History through the 19th Century (1800 1900). - Long Island & Local History during Colonization & the Revolution (1700-1681). - The Founding of Long Island & Native American History (pre-1681).
+- Long Island & Local History during Colonization & the Revolution (1700-1681). - The Founding of Long Island & Native American History (pre-1681).